TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< column >}}

 ![Paraswap-multipath](/images/paraswap-multipath.png)
-_A large USDT -> ETH swap routed through MultiPath to beat the direct-pair price._
+_A large USDT -> ETH swap routed through MultiPath to beat the rate available on any given DEX._

 {{< /column >}}
 {{< /block >}}